“If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?” Albert Einstein

 However, a recent study says that sometimes a messy desk might be a good thing.

-“Disorderly environments seem to inspire breaking free of tradition, which can produce fresh insights,” Dr. Kathleen Vohs states.
-“Orderly environments, in contrast, encourage convention and playing it safe,” she adds.
+“Disorderly environments seem to inspire breaking free of tradition, which can produce fresh insights,” Vohs concludes.
+“Orderly environments, in contrast, encourage convention and playing it safe,” states Dr. Kathleen Vohs in the Association for Psychological Science.

 Yep.
 As a momma, I encouraged convention and playing it safe with our two kiddos.
 Pick up your dirty socks.
 Put away your toys.
 Don’t take food outside the kitchen.
 Hold my hand.
 Don’t talk to strangers.
 Good rules, especially for momma’s sanity.